Alpharetta

 The Alpharetta Arboretum at Wills Park was established in September 2008 and includes 26 trees.
 A brochure about the arboretum guides readers through a walking tour of the trees and is available at the Downtown Alpharetta Welcome Center.

-The Alpharetta Farmers Market is a weekly farmers' market in the downtown area that opens every Saturday from 8 AM to 12:30 PM from April to October, and features farmers and gardeners from the surrounding area selling fresh vegetables, flowers, and edible goods such as jam.
+The Alpharetta Farmers Market is a weekly farmers' market in the downtown area from April to October.
 The market was named "Best Saturday Morning Excursion" in 2007 by Atlanta magazine.

 The Mansell House and Gardens is a 1912 Queen Anne style home that serves as a special event facility in Alpharetta.
 It is home to the Alpharetta Historical Society.